 The International Express is operated by the State Railways of Thailand (SRT).

 Please note: This service now originate / terminates at the Malaysia / Thailand border station of Padang Besar

 Unfortunately the scenic "Jungle Railway Line" in Malaysia has had a lot of disruption over the last year or so.

 Firstly, all daytime trains were stopped while much needed maintenance was carried out.

 Then massive flooding in the north-east of Malaysia caused major damage to railway tracks and railway bridges.

-This repair work is still ongoing, so very few trains are running and none are running all the way.
+This repair work is still ongoing, so very few trains are running.

 The fast electric trains are now running between the Thai border and Gemas on the North - South Line.